Table of content

 Sometimes carpets attract the strongest odours.
 A fast tip is to use baking soda to get rid of the stench.
 After you have performed your usual cleaning routine, sprinkle the rug with sodium bicarbonate.
 Let it sit for around 30 minutes and do its magic.
 After that, vacuum the carpet once again to remove the baking soda.

 Disclaimer: If your carpet continues to smell funny, you might have a serious mildew problem.
 Contact a professional to get a second opinion as more serious measurements might need to be put in place.

 10.3 Do a Patch Test When Using New Products

 Avoid damaging your carpets by performing a simple patch test before you start cleaning.
 Choose a spot hidden under your couch or in the corner of the room.
-Put a couple of drops from the detergents onto the fibres and let it sit.
+Put a couple of drops from the detergents onto the fibres and let them sit.
 After about 15 minutes, go and check it.
 If everything seems normal, and there are no discolouration or burn marks, you can safely use the solvent on your carpets.

 10.4 Remove Your Shoes before Stepping on the Carpet

 Protection is all about prevention, so you shouldn’t enter your house with shoes on.
 This way you’ll limit the amount of dirt and debris brought from outside.
-As a bonus, your carpets will require less harsh cleaning, which will preserve its texture for longer and will save you some scrubbing.
+As a bonus, your carpets will require less harsh cleaning, which will preserve their texture for longer and will save you some scrubbing.

 10.5 Use Doormats